t2k-official/coding.guide/index.md

 ## Hosting The Bot

 ### Heroku
+**__Note: Heroku is removing its free service by November 28th 2022 so please use the other options provided as this will be removed soon__**

 Heroku is an easy to use hosting website which is completely free Make sure your bot has a Procfile if not create one